 What is Swimmer's Shoulder?

 Swimmer's shoulder, also called shoulder impingement, is a condition where swimmers often aggravate their shoulders while they swim due to the constant joint rotation.
-If you're an enthusiastic swimmer, it's likely you've had or will have swimmer's shoulder.
-You might even suffer from shoulder pain by swimming frequently during the summertime.

-Your shoulder is an extremely mobile joint and because of this, it needs to be controlled well by the ligaments and muscles surrounding the joint.
+Your shoulder is an extremely mobile joint and because of this, it needs to be well supported by the ligaments and muscles surrounding the joint.
 You can overwork your ligaments and muscles with things like: